nimaniarad/Credit-Card-Balance--Who-is-More-in-Debts/README.md

 A simulated data set of information from ten thousand customers

 It is a familiar data set and can be found easily.
-The goal of this project is to go through the process.
+The goal of this project is to go through the regression and testing processes.

-The aim here is to predict which customers are less in debt on their credit cards.
-In this project, I can show you what exact type of persons we should have more in banks to reduce credit card balances.
+Predicting customers with less debt on their credit cards can help banks to manage them better and identified trusted customers to increase their limits and offering them many other packages.
+In this project, I show you what exact type of person can be in banks to reduce credit card balances.